ABOUT JOELLE STEELE

 Music

 Joelle's parents had hundreds of records.
 Once again, Joelle followed in their footsteps.
 Today, her iPOD has more than 2,000 songs from all music genres on it.
 As a child, she took piano lessons for nine years and can't play a note.
 From about 1984-1996, she occasionally sang lead vocals with a band at fund-raisers in southern California.
-In the mid-1970s, Joelle co-owned a small recording studio in the San Francisco Bay Area.
+In the mid-1970s, Steele co-owned a small recording studio in the San Francisco Bay Area.
 She produced and co-produced demos, commercials, and corporate soundtracks.
 In the late 1980s and early 1990s, she wrote advertising jingles for an advertising agency.
 Throughout her life she has written many songs and song lyrics in need of someone to create sheet music and record them.

 Genealogy